Understanding the Petition Process

 The I-130 Petition: Information for Family Sponsors

-Learn how the I-130 fits into the family immigration application process, and other topics that commonly cause confusion.
+Learn how the I-130 fits into the family immigration application process.

 Financial Support Obligations for Sponsors